Snitkin-Lab-Umich/funQCD/README.md

 This file contains information about where the sequencing reads and databases can be found.
 Replace the `short_reads` section with the same file path you used for the setup script in step 1.

-You can also use this file to change the databases and references that funQCD uses.
+(Optional) You can also use this file to change the databases and references that funQCD uses.
 Detailed instructions for each section are provided in the file itself, with a short description of the most important ones here.

 * short_reads: This must contain the full path to a directory containing your raw sequencing reads, as .fastq.gz files with standardized names.
 * samples: This is the path to a .csv file containing the names of the raw reads you want to process (see next section).